High Court of Tanzania

 27 November 2020

-Failure to require, record or read assessors' opinions at DLHT vitiates proceedings and renders the judgment a nullity.
+Failure to require, record or read assessors' opinions in DLHT hearings renders the tribunal's proceedings and judgment null and void.

 27 November 2020